jarradbattaglia/SE577-SoftwareArch/deliverable_2/choosing-no-sql-database.md

 - Consistency Settings: Many types of NoSQL databases allow some flexibility in writing consistency between databases, which gives us options to how we read and write player information
 - Documentation and Support: Many developers know document style databases, the most popular ones whether managed or community versions have large amount of documentation, so learning and examples should be abundant
 - Deployment Options: We can manage ourselves or go with cloud providers options
-- Latency: NoSQL databases gives us many options around latency and many of the types are known for low latency operations
+- Low Latency: NoSQL databases gives us many options around latency and many of the types are known for low latency operations

 # Status